usnistgov/800-63-3/sp800-63a/sec4_ial.md

 Each piece of evidence must be validated with a process that is able to achieve the same strength as the evidence presented.
 For example, if two forms of STRONG identity evidence are presented, each piece of evidence will be validated at a strength of STRONG.

-See [Section 5.2.2 Validating Identity Evidence](#evidence_validation) for more information on validating identity evidence
+See [Section 5.2.2 Validating Identity Evidence](#evidence_validation) for more information on validating identity evidence.

 #### 4.5.4 Verification Requirements